Skip to main content

 Unlike the Maharani, she was vain and manipulative.
 She wore a plastic smile before stepping out of her room.

-At the palace door, She stood with the Arthi thaal, before all the other queens.
+At the palace door, she stood with the Arthi thaal, before all the other queens.
 Rana Udai Singh smiled at his beautiful wife.
 She did aarthi and smiled, " Welcome back."

 Kunwar Pratap stepped behind Udai Singh, managing a smile.
 At first glance, she could tell something was amiss between the father and son.
 She hid a satisfying smile.